The flamenco dream of a Sevillian girl

 The path to dance

-Years of learning, effort, and failures led her to become the woman she had once dreamed of being.
+Years of learning, effort, and setbacks led her to become the woman she had once dreamed of being.
 It wasn't easy; behind every perfect step were hours of rehearsal and self-doubt, but also the certainty that flamenco had chosen her.

 The academy: a shared dream